 Approximately one third of the course will be lecture-based using the following book by Judea Pearl, Madelyn Glymour and Nicholas Jewell: Causal Inference in Statistics: A Primer (Wiley Press 2016).
 The rest of the course will be student-led presentations of recent papers from the growing body of causal inference research.

-The class will meet synchronously on Zoom (link posted on Piazza).
+The class will meet synchronously in person.
 We will be using Piazza for all course discussions and materials.
-Students registered for the course will be sent an enrollment email before the first day of class.

 Written paper summaries

 Course project (proposal, progress report, final presentation, final report)